prasaar/aiwhispr/CONFIG_FILE.md

 Section to configure the vector database access and the python module that will handle the storage schema, access.

 ```
-api-address = <typesense-api-adress(EDIT)>
+api-address = <vectordb-api-adress>
-api-port = <typesense-port(EDIT)>
+api-port = <vectordb-api-port(EDIT)>
-api-key = <typesense-api-key(EDIT)>
+api-key = <vectordb-api-key(EDIT)>
 vectorDbModule=<python module to handle the vectordb storage schema.
-You can write your own handlers under $AIWHISPR_HOME/python/vectordb(CONFIGURED)>
+                You can write your own handlers under $AIWHISPR_HOME/python/vectordb>
 ```

 **[local]**
-AIWhispr requires a local working directory that is used to extract text.The working-dir can be cleaned up after indexing.
+AIWhispr requires a local working directory that is used to extract text.
+The working-dir can be cleaned up after indexing.

 The index-dir configuration points to a path where AIWhispr will store a local SQLite3 database which is used when indexing the content.